Andrettin/Wyrmsun/readme.txt

 - Added an upgrade to the Teuton cavalry (icon by Jinn).
 - Added portrait for the Frankish level 3 knight for those who have the Frankish Faction Flair DLC (modification of the Frankish horseman icon by Exidelo).
 - Changed the unit type names of the Teuton swordsman, archer and horse rider to be based on Old High German words (rather than modern German ones), to better reflect the time period they represent.
 The name of Teuton spearmen, for a lack of a suitable Old High German name found in research so far, was changed to English.
+- Added Germanic Priest unit, the Gudjan (icon by Jinn and unit graphics by Jinn and b_o).

 -----------------------------------------------------------------------
 - 2.5.3